Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

   </div>

 </div>
-Displayed above are the work breakdown structure & concept of operations for our mission.
-As true Daytona Beach residents, we named our CubeSat B.U.C.E.E.S (Breakthrough Utilization of CubeSats for Environmental Examination of Space).
-These documents define the structure of the project as a whole & serve as the organizational skeleton for system-level requirements.
+Displayed above are the work breakdown structure & concept of operations for the mission.
+As true Daytona Beach residents, our team named the spacecraft B.U.C.E.E.S (Breakthrough Utilization of CubeSats for Environmental Examination of Space).

+These documents define the overall organizational structure of the project & serve as the framework for developing & tracing system-level requirements across the spacecraft architecture.

 ---

 ## My Responsibilities

-I've contributed to design decisions & mission planning across the full scope of the project.
-However, my official roles within the team are Lead Environmental Engineer & Requirements Developer.
-The sections below include my primary responsibilities & examples of my contributions across a variety of major deliverables.
+While I have contributed to design decisions & mission planning across the full scope of the project, my primary roles within the team are Lead Environmental Engineer & Requirements Developer.

+The sections below highlight my key responsibilities & contributions to several major project deliverables.

 ### Systems Engineering
 - **Development & maintenance of system-level requirements across the full work breakdown structure**